tecumsehcommunications/StarlinkViewer/server/README.md

 <p>3) On restart Nginx should be up and running and all that remains to do is give it static content to serve.  </p>

 <p>4) If you have not already, clone this project to a local folder.
 Then, determine the full file path to the project's /client/pub directory.
 Next, cd to /var/www on your system and delete the /html directory.
-Then, from within the /var/www directory type <pre><code>$ ln -s "full path to the client/pub directory" html</code></pre>.
-Now, whatever changes you make to the client side of this app, they will be immediately effective to the server. </p>
+Then, from within the /var/www directory type <pre><code>$ ln -s "full path to the client/pub directory" html</code></pre>Now, whatever changes you make to the client side of this app, they will be immediately effective on the Server. </p>

 <p>To see if all's well, open a web browser on the same machine and point it to <a href="http://localhost">http://localhost" </a>.If the Starlink Viewer page loads, you've arrived. </p>